 Price Comparisons - Survival Acres vs. The Competition

 Below is our spot price comparison.
 We update this page periodically to demonstrate that our prices have consistently been lower than our competitors.
 We invite you to compare the actual delivered price you would pay from any other company to ours.
+We also make mention of various scams and ripoffs that are occuring in the storable food industry.

 See a product or unit you want us to compare?
 Email us!